Affiliate links on Android Authority may earn us a commission. Learn more.

 They sound fine.
 As is the case with workout earbuds, sound quality takes a backseat to durability and functionality.
 Bass frequencies receive a hefty amount of emphasis, but much of it goes unheard due to the ingress of external noise from the non-existent seal.
 Pushing the earbuds against my ear canal results in an audible exaggerated low-end, but doing so during a workout is just impractical.

-Should you buy the Plantronics BackBeat Fit 3100?
+Should you buy the Poly BackBeat Fit 3100?

-If you’re an avid aquaphilic or outdoor enthusiast in the market for true wireless earbuds, the Plantronics BackBeat Fit 3100 stands as a smart and safe choice.
+If you’re an athlete in the market for true wireless earbuds, the Poly BackBeat Fit 3100 stands as a smart and safe choice.
 The controls are easy to command and the ‘buds stay in place, even if it doesn’t always feel like they will.
-Connectivity is disappointing, but only because the company usually outshines the competition when it comes to Bluetooth stability.
-Unfortunately, this is the main plague of true wireless earbuds and something competitors and Plantronics alike will improve upon as the technology advances.
+Connection reliability is disappointing, but only because the company usually outshines the competition when it comes to Bluetooth stability.
+Unfortunately, this is the main plague of true wireless earbuds and something competitors and Poly alike will improve upon as the technology advances.